Bob from Accounting

 - One of the Vampyr youth in the Discworld novel Carpe Jugulum "pretends to be an accountant".
 It's the Vampire equivalent of being one of those people who congregate in dark basements and drink cow's blood.

-- The staff on Are You Being Served? make frequent references to the Accounts Department, and in one episode, Mr. Patel from Accounts does appear.
+- The staff on Are You Being Served? make frequent references to the Accounts Department, with a lot of ethnic humour about how they were all Asiannote (par for the course given the show), and in one episode, Mr. Patel from Accounts does appear.

 - Early episodes of Just Shoot Me! features mentions of Baxter from Accounting.